The Babbler Clade

-One of these families is the new Sylviidae, which has lost most of the old world warblers to new families such as Phylloscopidae and Acrocephalidae.
-It is sister to the parrotbills, Paradoxornithidae (once known as Panuridae, but Panurus is no longer in this family).
+One of these families is the new Sylviidae, which has lost many of the old world warblers to new families such as Phylloscopidae and Acrocephalidae.
+It is sister to the parrotbills, Paradoxornithidae (once known as Panuridae, but Panurus is now on its own in a family of one, sister to the larks).
 The white-eyes remain in an expanded Zosteropidae.
-Then comes a more narrowly circumscribed Timaliidae, followed by the Pellorneidae.
-The genus Alcippe is given its own family, Alcippeidae, which is most likely sister to the laughingthrush family, Leiothrichidae.
+Then comes a more narrowly circumscribed Timaliidae, followed by the Pellorneidae and Leiothrichidae.

 Sylviidae: Sylviid Warblers Leach, 1820